- Home Page

 Strategies for Energy Savings in the Break Room

 No matter what the industry, small business owners can likely agree on one thing: finding cost saving ideas for the workplace is essential.

 We’ve tackled a number of ways to help small business owners find ways to save energy at work.
-Posts have included everything from energy-saving tips on heating and cooling to a checklist of ways to save on energy costs.
+Posts have included everything from energy-saving tips on copiers, office printers, and fax machines to a checklist of ways to save on energy costs.
 Here, we’re going to tackle energy savings in the break room.